BND Hamburger Icon

 What are discounts on accounts receivable and accounts payable?

-To optimize cash flow, you want to get paid as quickly as possible and take as long as you can to pay vendors.
+To optimize cash flow, you want to get paid as quickly as possible but take as long as you can to pay vendors.
 That is where accounts payable and accounts receivable discounts come in.

 Accounts receivable discounts

-These are some examples of payment discounts:
+These are some examples of payment discounts.

-• 2/10, Net 30: Customers get a 2% discount on a bill that’s due in 30 days if they pay within 10.
+• 2/10 net 30: Customers get a 2 percent discount on a bill that’s due in 30 days if they pay within 10 days.

-• 3/15, Net 45: Customers get a 3% discount on a bill that’s due in 45 days if they pay within 15.
+• 3/15 net 45: Customers get a 3 percent discount on a bill that’s due in 45 days if they pay within 15 days.

-• 5/10, Net 60: Customers get a 4% discount on a bill that’s due in 60 days if they pay within 10.
+• 4/10 net 60: Customers get a 4 percent discount on a bill that’s due in 60 days if they pay within 10 days.

 Accounts payable discounts

-The goal is always to pay vendors as late as possible and on the best terms.
-Depending on your relationship with the supplier and your track record paying, you can get a vendor discount if you pay early or upfront.
-This is the same as an accounts receivable discount, but instead of collecting money, you are paying it out.
-Discounts may also be available if you buy in bulk or on a consistent basis.
+As mentioned, the goal is always to pay vendors as late as possible and on the best terms.
+Depending on your relationship with the supplier and your track record of paying, you can potentially get a discount if you pay early or upfront.
+This is the same as an accounts receivable discount, but instead of collecting money at a reduced date, you pay it out.

 “A discount is a discount,” Brolin said.
-“If you get a 1% discount on a $10,000 bill, that’s $100.
-You can utilize it for something else.”
+“If you get a 1 percent discount on a $10,000 bill, that’s $100.
+You can utilize [that money] for something else.”

 TipTip